onewhim/onewhim/README.md

 We are a hypermodern tech company focusing on real issues in life.

-We build modern web openly with a global presence!
+We build modern solutions with a global presence!

-We are rethinking the web and creating products that are awesome by default:
+We are rethinking challenges in life and creating products that are awesome by default:

 - 🦋 beautiful modern UI
 - 📱 mobile friendly
-- 🔎 open source, all code is supervised by public
+- 🔎 all code is supervised by public
-- 🔒 complete private, no any tracking
+- 🔒 complete private and secure, no any tracking
-- 🌎 support tons of countries, if not, you just tell us
+- 🌎 support in tons of countries, if not, you just tell us
-- 🥳 community support
+- 🥳 huge community support

 Landing page (<https://onewhim.com/>) Work in progress, star now to get notified when it's ready!